 The four other outlets are not in use.
 Occasionally, the lights will go dim.

 What could be causing this problem?

+Hi Eric - Great Electrical Repair Question!
 Because the circuit is only 15 amps and you have a few considerable loads which include the compressor of the deep freeze, I would suspect that the dim lights that are being experienced due to the freezer compressor cycling on, especially if the heat exchanger is running.
 This can also be due to other major loads which are on the same buss back at the panel.

 I just installed two split receptacles on a switch for the use of my lamps in my recreation room.
 As always I tested these receptacles and discovered on one tied to the switch, that when the switch is in the off position a faint light comes on my tester.
-This doesn't happen on the other receptacle THe top of these receptacles are fine. .
+This doesn't happen on the other receptacle The top of these receptacles are fine.
 I checked the situation and found the ground wasn't tied to the receptacle.
 Once I connected the ground and retested there was no light on my tester.
 Why would leaving the ground of the receptacle allow a little voltage on the switch side of the outlet when the switch is in the off position?

 Thanks again, Eric